 That’s why you need Zoom games.
 These games aren’t just filler, they’re for connecting with colleagues and loved ones who may be starved of interaction and entertainment between their 45th and 46th Zoom sessions of the month.

-Let them play 🎲 Here are the 40 zoom games with family, students, colleagues!
+Let’s play Zoom games for small groups 🎲 Here are the 41 Zoom games with family, students and colleagues!

 More Funs with AhaSlides

 Instead of a boring session, be a creative funny host by mixing quizzes and games altogether!
 All they need is a phone to make any hangout, meeting or lesson more engaging!

 What Are Zoom Games?

 We all know what Zoom is by now, but how many of us treat it solely as a video conferencing tool?
 Well, it’s not just that, it’s also a magnificent facilitator of communal, interactive games.

 Online Zoom games like the ones below make all Zoom calls, whether they be meetings, lessons or hangouts, much less tedious and one-dimensional.
 Believe us, it’s not only possible to have fun on Zoom, but it’s also beneficial for everyone involved…

 - Zoom games foster teamwork – Teamwork is often lacking from online workplaces and from communities hit by the shift to online hangouts.
 Zoom group activities like these can bring a bit of productivity and a lot of teambuilding to any set of individuals.